nhsconnect/gpconnect/pages/accessrecord/accessrecord_provider_variance.md

 ### Date banner message ###

-The following messages are returned by the provider systems when a date filter is applied.
-Please see each HTML view page for details on where date filters are applicable:
+The following messages are returned by the provider systems when a date filter is applied, please see each HTML view page for details on where date filters are applicable:

 <table width="100%">
 	<thead>